 Validity Period of a Visitor Visa

 The B-2 visa is valid for 10 years after it is issued.
 It allows the holder to stay in the U.S. for a maximum of 180 days per entry.
 Multiple entries are allowed, therefore there is no limit on the number of times you can enter the U.S., as long as you abide by all the rules and time limits discussed above.

 Visa Waiver Program (VWP)

 If the visiting family member is a citizen or national of one of the participating countries and wishes to visit the U.S. for less than 90 days, they may be eligible to enter without a visa under the Visa Waiver Program.
 There are certain requirements to be eligible for the VWP, therefore it is best to seek the skilled help of an immigration attorney.

 How Can We Help

-As you can see, the visitor visa application process has many variables and can get complicated.
+As you can see your family visitors will have to apply for the visitor’s visa.
+The application process has many variables and can get complicated.
 But you do not have to figure this process out on your own.